Kitware/CMake/Help/release/dev/compile-language-features.rst

   information to ensure that the compiler in use is capable of building the target, and to add any necessary compile flags to support language features.

+* New :command:`target_compile_features` command allows populating the :prop_tgt:`COMPILE_FEATURES` target property, just like any other build variable.